 • Substitute pumpkin spice blend: Use 1 teaspoon cinnamon and 1/4 teaspoon each of ginger, nutmeg, cloves and allspice.
 Alternately, use 2-3 teaspoon of cinnamon if you are out of all other spices.

 • Other flours: You can use the same ratio of whole wheat pastry flour or white whole wheat flour.
-I have not tested recipe with oat flour but you could try.
-I think muffins will be more dense.
+I have not tested recipe with oat flour, you will need more of it as it’s lighter.
 All-purpose flour or all purpose gluten free might work but you might need less of it.
-For the gluten free version, try my almond flour pumpkin muffins.

 Nutrition